sage-code/maj/alphabet.md

 **Modified: k**

-Letter "k" is similar to "g" (plosive-valear) but  is not trilled.
+Maj letter "k" is plosive-valear not trilled.
 It may be pronounced like "c" in "culture" or "k" in "karate".
 Notice "k" is a very frequent letter in Maj.

 **examples:**